Free Trial

 Disco logo with Industrials background

 Disco Co.
-(OTCMKTS:DSCSY - Get Free Report) was the recipient of a significant growth in short interest during the month of April.
-As of April 15th, there was short interest totalling 80,700 shares, a growth of 1,315.8% from the March 31st total of 5,700 shares.
-Based on an average daily volume of 567,700 shares, the short-interest ratio is presently 0.1 days.
-Currently, 0.0% of the company's stock are sold short.
+(OTCMKTS:DSCSY - Get Free Report) saw a large increase in short interest during the month of April.
+As of April 15th, there was short interest totalling 80,700 shares, an increase of 1,315.8% from the March 31st total of 5,700 shares.
+Based on an average daily trading volume, of 567,700 shares, the short-interest ratio is currently 0.1 days.
+Currently, 0.0% of the company's stock are short sold.

-Separately, Nomura Securities raised Disco to a "hold" rating in a research report on Friday, February 21st.
+Separately, Nomura Securities raised shares of Disco to a "hold" rating in a research report on Friday, February 21st.

 Disco (OTCMKTS:DSCSY - Get Free Report) last released its quarterly earnings data on Thursday, April 17th.
-The company reported $0.23 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.20 by $0.03.
-Disco had a return on equity of 28.36% and a net margin of 32.04%.
+The company reported $0.23 earnings per share for the quarter, topping the consensus estimate of $0.20 by $0.03.
 The firm had revenue of $791.78 million for the quarter, compared to analyst estimates of $725.68 million.
-As a group, research analysts forecast that Disco will post 0.7 EPS for the current fiscal year.
+Disco had a net margin of 32.04% and a return on equity of 28.36%.
+As a group, analysts anticipate that Disco will post 0.7 EPS for the current fiscal year.

 Disco Company Profile